 Grant funds may be used to cover project costs that are necessary and reasonable for the accomplishment of project objectives.
 Such costs may include contracted professional services, materials, equipment rental or repair, supplies, travel, and paid employee time directly to project.
-Please note, contrary to the webinar information, indirect costs are now considered eligible expenses.
-If your organization has an approved federal indirect rate you may include this in your grant application, otherwise the 10% de minimus rate applies.
+An indirect cost rate of 10% de minimus applies for overhead operating expenses, unless the sponsoring organization has an alternative pre-approved federal indirect rate.